msabramo/kallithea/docs/usage/general.rst

 Trending source files
 ---------------------

-Trending source files are calculated based on a pre-defined dict of known types and extensions.
-If you miss some extension or would like to scan some custom files, it is possible to add new types in the ``LANGUAGES_EXTENSIONS_MAP`` dict located in ``kallithea/lib/celerylib/tasks.py``.
+Trending source files are calculated based on a predefined dictionary of known types and extensions.
+If an extension is missing or you would like to scan custom files, it is possible to extend the ``LANGUAGES_EXTENSIONS_MAP`` dictionary located in ``kallithea/config/conf.py`` with new types.

 Cloning remote repositories